AgustinCB/study/os/ostep/chap22/solutions.md

 With a cache size of three, LRU has a fairly good performance: 30% hitrate.
 The hitrate of RAND goes between 10-30%.

 CLOCK has a 20% hitrae.
 It doesn't vary with the number of clock bits.

+5. Use a program like valgrind to instrument a real application and generate a virtual page reference stream.
+For example, running valgrind --tool=lackey --trace-mem=yes ls will output a nearly-complete reference trace of every instruction and data reference made by the program ls.
+To make this useful for the simulator above, you’ll have to first transform each virtual memory reference into a virtual page-number reference (done by masking off the offset and shifting the resulting bits downward).
+How big of a cache is needed for your application trace in order to satisfy a large fraction of requests?
+Plot a graph of its working set as the size of the cache increases.